anthalasath/fantasy-nft/README.md

 2. Allow people to change race modules based on votes (DAO). built in solution from open zeppelin for DAO race module changes ?
 3. Upgrade to 0.8 (esp for built-in SafeMath and new VRF sub model!!!)
 4. Finish Todos in DungeonManager.sol
-5. Add tests for DungeonManager.sol
 6. PvP ?
 Colmbat ? take stats into account, maybe reimplement DnD's combat system
 7. More unit tests ?
-8. Tests for events
 9. Fuzzy testing
-10. NFT^s for character equipment ?
-Maybe this can be taken away when failing ana devtnrue, or a random piece of equipment ?
-Also, characters gain exp based on the difficulty of the adventure
 11. Make sure math is safe (SafeMath if necessary, from 0.8 I believe no longer needed)
 12. Cleanup code
 13. Use Address lib from open zeppelin for eth transfer